 Where is the best place to find employees?

 What can I do to get more applicants?

 Summary of Money’s Guide on How to Find Employees

-- The first step when looking for great employees is to create a job post with a clear job description that includes salary and benefits.
+- First, create a job post with a clear description that includes salary and benefits.

-- Share the job post on job boards and posting sites, your company’s website and careers page, social media and print media.
+- Share the listing on job board sites, your company website and on social media.

 - Hiring internally can help you boost morale and save time and money.

-- Creating an employee referral program can incentivize your employees to recommend qualified candidates.
+- Create an employee referral program to incentivize staffers to recommend qualified candidates.

-- Job fairs and company recruiting events can help you increase brand awareness and let prospective employees know you’re hiring.
+- Job fairs and internal recruiting events can help you increase brand awareness — and snag top talent.